cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 for automated horizontal scaling of a Kubernetes cluster).

 !!!
 Seealso "Inter-pod affinity and anti-affinity"
-    More information on this topic in the
+    More information on this topic is in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).
-    [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).

 Another possible value for `topologyKey` in a cloud environment can be